-Manuscripts should be written in British English.
+Write manuscripts in British English and preferably in the active voice.
 Authors who are unsure of correct English usage should have their manuscript checked by someone proficient in the language.
 Manuscripts in which the English is difficult to understand may be returned to the author for revision before scientific review.
 Papers that are accepted but incorrectly prepared or whose English is poor, may also be subject to delays in the press.
 After acceptance, the Editorial Offices will edit papers in accordance with the house style and will help authors to communicate effectively.

 Authors who require information about language editing and copyediting services pre- and post-submission please visit http://www.elsevier.com/languagepolishing or our customer support site at http://epsupport.elsevier.com for more information.
 Please note Elsevier neither endorses nor takes responsibility for any products, goods or services offered by outside vendors through our services or in any advertising.
 For more information please refer to our Terms & Conditions: http://www.elsevier.com/termsandconditions